MightyOrm/Mighty/README.md

 So at that point, perhaps the obvious choice to make would be to let this project live as a fork of Massive - with some extra features (including .NET Core support) for people who need them - and perhaps with me running to catch up with any changes made on the main project.
 That isn't the choice I made.
 This *isn't* a fork of Massive.
 It's a re-write from scratch of the core engine (ending up with a similar, and still highly compatible - but not identical in a few edge cases (see below) - API), then with all of the new features that I originally worked on added back on top.

 This project wouldn't possibly exist in its present form without [@RobConery](https://github.com/RobConery)'s genius approach to beautifully wrapping .NET database access in the original version of Massive, in the first place, nor indeed without [@FransBouma](https://github.com/FransBouma)'s expert refactoring and updating of the Massive codebase after that.
 But this codebase genuinely is NOT Massive.
 It IS what I wanted Massive to be (and very much *did* offer to help make it be).
 It's also not what Massive is ever going to be, I don't think.
-Not because I didn't want to contribute these changes, but because it turns out that they take Massive in directions that the maintainer of the project didn't ever want to go in - arguably for some good reasons (see a litt more in **The New Stuff** section below).
+Not because I didn't want to contribute these changes, but because it turns out that they take Massive in directions that the maintainer of the project didn't ever want to go in - arguably for some good reasons (see a little more in **The New Stuff** section below).
 So this project is what it is.
 It's the version of Massive I wanted to use myself.
 Only now it's not Massive, it's Mighty.

 ## A Little Technical Background